You have thousands of plants to choose from when it comes to building your pond ecosystem.

 Tropical Pond Plants

-When it comes to tropical plants, think of Vegas: Flashy, exotic, larger-than-life.
+When it comes to tropical plants, think flash and exotic.

 Tropical waterlilies, for example, come in hard-to-find colors like blue and bright purple.
-They often sport large and unusually shaped blooms that rise a few inches above the water's surface, unlike hardy lilies that just float in your pond.
-Some tropical waterlilies - so-called night bloomers - even open up in the late afternoon and evening, when their hardy counterparts are sleeping.
-Some popular tropical waterlily varieties include the multi-toned Green Smoke lily, the night-blooming Trudy Slocum and the bright purple King of Siam, Lindsey Woods and Panama Pacific.
+They often sport large and unusually shaped blooms that rise a few inches above the water’s surface, unlike most hardy lilies that float in your pond.
+Some tropical waterlilies – called night bloomers – even open up in the late afternoon and evening, when their hardy counterparts are sleeping.
+Popular tropical waterlily varieties include the purplish red Bull’s Eye, the night-blooming Texas Shell Pink and Jennifer Rebecca and the bright purple Plum Crazy, Lindsey Woods and Panama Pacific.

-Waterlilies aren't the only place in your garden where you can add some tropical flair.
-You can also find all kinds of tropical marginal plants to line your pond's borders.
+Waterlilies aren’t the only place in your garden where you can add some tropical flair.
+You can also find all kinds of tropical marginal plants to line your pond’s borders.
 Like tropical waterlilies, these plants are usually big and bright.
 Look at the popular canna family of plants, for example.
-These exotic-looking flowers stand a few feet off the ground and come in colors ranging from hot pink to electric yellow.
-Popular varieties include Pink Spritzer Canna, Peach Delight Canna and Lemon Canna.
-You can also find marginal tropical plants that don't have flashy flowers but still add that exotic touch to your pond.
-Umbrella palms boast a starburst of bright green leaves, while giant papyrus have delicate grass-like flowers that crown 8- to 10-foot-tall stems.
+These exotic-looking flowers – ours are raised specifically to love the moist soil around your pond – stand a few feet off the ground and come in colors ranging from hot pink to electric yellow.
+Popular varieties include Pink Spritzer Canna, Peach Delight Canna and Striped Beauty Canna.
+You can also find marginal tropical plants that don’t have flashy flowers but still add that exotic touch to your pond.
+Umbrella Palms boast a starburst of thin leaves, while Elena Taro has massive chartreuse foliage.

 Of course, you don’t want to replant your entire pond every year.
 That’s where hardy plants come in.